Is Aubrey Plaza the best late-night chat show guest?

 When asked to “tell us something” about her Ingrid Goes West co-star Elizabeth Olsen, Plaza does not hesitate.
 “Oh, she is sick, Stephen,” says the actor, wiggling in her chair like she’s already excited about whatever insanity has popped into her head.
 “Elizabeth Olsen has hands instead of feet and feet instead of hands.”

 What does it mean?
 Absolutely nothing.
-And yet it’s so much more entertaining than watching bored celebs re-hash the same canned on-set stories.
+And yet it’s so much more entertaining than watching bored celebs re-hash the same canned stories from set.

-But my favourite of Plaza’s answer is reserved for Danny DeVito, who she co-stars with in the Hulu sitcom Little Demons.
+But my favourite of Plaza’s answers is reserved for Danny DeVito, who she co-stars with in the Hulu sitcom Little Demons.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up